anrohanro/Chat_Pharma/README.md

 However, drug discovery is an expensive and time-consuming process.
 It typically takes 12-15 years for a drug to reach the market, with development costs ranging between $900 million and $2 billion.
 This is largely due to the identification, characterization, and screening of 5,000 to 10,000 potential drug molecules, with only one making it to market.

-**Chat_Pharma** helps researchers narrow down potential drug candidates, cutting down on time and resources.
+**DrugAgent** helps researchers narrow down potential drug candidates, cutting down on time and resources.
 It integrates generative AI with molecular design tools like REINVENT 4, gene-disease association databases like DISGENET, and protein-ligand databases like ChEMBL.

-At the heart of the software is the LLM agent **CACTUS**, which is trained using a Thought-Action-Observation model.
+At the heart of the software is the LLM agent **DrugAgent**, which is trained using a Thought-Action-Observation model.
 CACTUS makes all the key decisions, such as:
 - Identifying gene targets using the DISGENET API, which provides a list of genes associated with a disease and their Gene-Disease Association scores.
 - Finding drug compounds using the ChEMBL API, which retrieves ligands that bind to target proteins.
 - Generating new molecules with the Mol2Mol tool from REINVENT 4.